Concurrency vs. Parallelism

 sleep.
 When the first fiber reaches the

-socket.gets line, that fiber gets suspended, the Event Loop is told to continue executing this fiber when there's data in the socket, and the program continues with the second fiber.
+socket.gets line, it gets suspended, the Event Loop is told to continue executing this fiber when there's data in the socket, and the program continues with the second fiber.
 This fiber wants to sleep for 5 seconds, so the Event Loop is told to continue with this fiber in 5 seconds.
 If there aren't other fibers to execute, the Event Loop will wait until either of these events happen, without consuming CPU time.

 The reason why

-sleep behave like this is because their implementations talk directly with the Runtime Scheduler and the Event Loop; there's nothing magical about it.
+sleep behave like this is because their implementations talk directly with the Runtime Scheduler and the Event Loop, there's nothing magical about it.
 In general, the standard library already takes care of doing all of this so you don't have to.

 Note, however, that fibers don't get executed right away.
 For example: